Planting Instructions and After Care

 Clumping bamboo grows in a circle so if you make a bottomless planter, the width of the planter determines the width of the plant.
-The planter wall stops the new shoots from growing.
-They are soft like asparagus shoots.
+The planter wall stops the new shoots from growing which are soft like asparagus.
 This photo demonstrates how a bottomless planter controls the width of the plant.

-The ideal width for a bottomless planter is 5 -1m wide and as high sided as you want.
+The ideal width for a bottomless planter is 500mm -1m wide and as high sided as you want.
 The narrower the planter the closer together you need to plant them.

 Clumping bamboo has shallow roots and where possible it is far better for the plant to have access to the ground (hence bottomless planter) where it can have access to the soil moisture.

 Bamboo looks great just leaving it to grow naturally however it is easy and creative to get different effects.